-In their area of concentration, homeland security and crisis management, students will be required to take a total of sixteen credits: (a) one three-credit survey course providing an overview of homeland security and crisis management law in their second semester; (b) three three-credit special topic courses providing more in-depth study in their third and fourth semesters; and (c) four credits of a faculty-supervised capstone project that involves either research, writing, and a presentation on a legal problem or a field placement experience.
+In their area of concentration, cybersecurity law, students will be required to take a total of sixteen credits: (a) one three-credit survey course providing an overview of cybersecurity law and policy in their second semester; (b) three three-credit special topic courses providing more in-depth study in their third and fourth semesters; and (c) four credits of a faculty-supervised capstone project that involves either research, writing, and a presentation on a legal problem or a field placement experience.
 Similar to the capstone course in the residential program, students will have the option to combine both academic knowledge and practical, "boots-on-the-ground" experience through externships.